 Make sure your child falls asleep in bed each night, rather than in a family area.

-Good habits to help teenagers wake up
+Good habits to help pre-teens and teenagers wake up

 Keep computers, TVs and mobile phones out of bedrooms, or have rules about turning them off by a certain time.
 Using devices instead of sleeping makes your child tired in the morning.

 Keep wake-up times on school days and weekends to within 2 hours of each other.
 This helps to keep your child’s body clock regular.

 Let the sunshine in!
 Sunshine helps switch off melatonin, so your child feels alert and ready to wake up.

 Languages other than English

 - Dari (PDF: 393kb)